Early Life and Education of Britney Spears: A Complete Timeline

 In December 2007, Britney Spears began a relationship with paparazzo Adnan Ghalib.

-In 2007, photos of Britney Spears sold for a combined value of $100 million, highlighting her status as a tabloid fixture and paparazzi target.
+In 2007, photos of Britney Spears sold for a combined value of $100 million, highlighting her status as a paparazzi target and tabloid fixture.

 July 2008: Regaining Visitation Rights

-In July 2008, Britney Spears regained some visitation rights to her sons after coming to an agreement with Kevin Federline.
+In July 2008, Britney Spears regained some visitation rights after coming to an agreement with Kevin Federline.

-In 2008, Britney Spears suffered a mental breakdown and was involuntarily placed in a conservatorship.
+In 2008, Britney Spears was placed under a conservatorship.
+During this period, she released the album Circus.

 2011: Closure of The Britney Spears Foundation

-In 2011, after Britney Spears went through conservatorship, her father and lawyer Andrew Wallet zeroed out The Britney Spears Foundation, leading to its closure.
+In 2011, following Britney Spears's conservatorship, her father and lawyer Andrew Wallet closed The Britney Spears Foundation.

-In 2016, Britney Spears posted pictures of a meeting with Hillary Clinton on social media, expressing admiration for Clinton as an inspiration and voice for women.
+In 2016, Britney Spears posted pictures of a meeting with Hillary Clinton on social media, expressing her admiration for Clinton as an inspiration and a voice for women.

-In April 2017, the Israeli Labor Party announced it would reschedule its July primary election to avoid conflict with Britney Spears' sold-out Tel Aviv concert, citing traffic and security concerns.
+In April 2017, the Israeli Labor Party announced that it would reschedule its July primary election to avoid conflict with Britney Spears's sold-out Tel Aviv concert, citing traffic and security concerns.

 November 4, 2017: Nevada Childhood Cancer Foundation Britney Spears Campus Grand Opening